Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Introduction

-\textbf{Related work.} The interplay between data biases and fair ML has been a subject of growing interest \citep{ensign2018runaway,neel2018mitigating,bechavod2019equal,kilbertus2020fair,wei2021decision,blum2020recovering,jiang2020identifying, kallus2018residual, rezaei2021robust, fogliato2020fairness, wick2019unlocking}, and our paper falls within this general category.
-Most of these works differ from ours in that they explore how feedback loops, censored feedback, and/or adaptive data collection lead to statistical data biases, how these exacerbate algorithmic unfairness, how to debias data, and how to build fair algorithms robust to data bias.
+\paragraph{Related work.} The interplay between data biases and fair machine learning has been a subject of growing interest \citep{ensign2018runaway,neel2018mitigating,bechavod2019equal,kilbertus2020fair,wei2021decision,blum2020recovering,jiang2020identifying, kallus2018residual, rezaei2021robust, fogliato2020fairness, wick2019unlocking}, and our paper falls within this general category.
+Most of these works differ from ours in that they focus on the sources of these data biases such as feedback loops, censored feedback, and/or adaptive data collection, and on how these exacerbate algorithmic unfairness, how to debias data, and how to build fair algorithms robust to data bias.
+In contrast, we investigate how existing fair algorithms fare in the face of statistical data biases (without making adjustments to the algorithm or the data collection procedure), and provide potential guidelines for targeting data debiasing efforts accordingly.